ossacolsale/CryptPass/README.md

 ## Usage

-If you use TypeScript with the CryptPass bundled version, you can imjport the file `TypesForBundle.d.ts` that contains the most useful type definitions.
+If you use TypeScript with the CryptPass bundled version, you can import the file `TypesForBundle.d.ts` that contains the most useful type definitions.

 There are two main data structures that are managed by CryptPass: the `KeyPassObj` (where all credentials are stored) and the `SequenceObj` (where the secret sequence number is stored); they are simply two javascript objects.